jedp/markov-tweeter/README.md

 What?
 -----

-This module has two pars
+This module has two parts.

 `markov` creates hybrid personalities by mashing people's twitter feeds together.
 Included in the `personas` directory are some data to create a Kanye